sassdawe/hnd3884.github.io/_posts/en.md

 - size (int)
 - version (int)

-Next need to consider which components will be required to give the correct value, the part to get the session state key is as follows
+Next let's consider which components will require correct value.
+The part to get the session state key is as follows

 ```csharp
 StateKey stateKey = StateKey.ParseKey(stateInfo.SerializedKey);
 item.EnsureData(stateKey);
 ```

-So the serializedKey will have the form guid1_guid2, where guid1 will be the database id and guid2 is the __itemId__ we put in, next see the item.EnsureData(stateKey) function
+So the serializedKey has the form guid1_guid2, where guid1 is the database id and guid2 is the __itemId__ we put in, next see the item.EnsureData(stateKey) function

 ```csharp
 // Microsoft.Office.InfoPath.Server.SolutionLifetime.Base64DataStorage.Base64DataItem.EnsureData(StateKey)